 From the Colorado River in the bottom of the Grand Canyon to the top of the South Rim, there are two key trails that hikers can take.
-During warmer months, the South Kaibab Trail pretty much excludes itself as an uphill option due to no water sources.
-So, the default for most hikers is Bright Angel Trail.
-It offers several rest houses with shade and drinking water, plus a spring-fed creek that crosses the trail in a few spots so you can splash yourself with water to cool off.
+During warmer months, South Kaibab Trail pretty much excludes itself as an uphill option due to no water sources.
+The choice for most hikers is Bright Angel Trail.
+It offers a few rest houses with shade and drinking water, plus a spring-fed creek that crosses the trail in a few spots so you can splash yourself with water to cool off.

 Bright Angel: such a pleasant name.
 Doesn’t it sound so peaceful and inviting?
-It definitely more enticing than the name I would give it: “8-mile Staircase”.
-My guess is the trail got it’s name from some poor, delirious soul who wandered into the first rest stop from the bottom (Indian Garden) and uttered a few words about seeing a bright light and an angel.
+It’s definitely more enticing than the name I would give it: “8-mile Staircase”.
+My guess is the trail got its name from some poor, delirious soul who wandered into the first rest stop from the bottom (Indian Garden) and uttered a few words about seeing a bright light and an angel.

 Bright Angel may be a misnomer for the trail overall, but Devil’s Corkscrew is spot on.
-It’s a nickname for the lowest section of Bright Angel, evidently coined by folks who have survived it.
+It’s the nickname of the lowest section of Bright Angel, evidently coined by folks who’ve experienced it.
+The 3.1-mile segment of twisting and turning rock and dirt seems to go nowhere.
 Devil’s corkscrew is especially difficult if you hit it when the temperature is over 100º F like it was for us.
-The 3.1 mile segment of twisting and turning rock and dirt seems to go nowhere.
-And as evidence that Satan himself inspired the route, just when you think it’s leading you toward the shade of a random tree in the distance, it shifts directions and you’re heading up a steeper, more barren section.
+And as evidence that Satan himself inspired the route, just when you think it’s leading you toward the shade of a random tree in the distance, it shifts directions and you’re heading up a steeper, more barren section in the opposite direction.

 If the entirety of Bright Angel trail were a meal, think of Devil’s Corkscrew section near the canyon floor as an appetizer.
 A basket of hot, spicy jumbo shrimp slathered in wasabi perhaps.
 So hot you need two drink refills before your entree arrives.
 And it makes you wonder if your restaurant selection was a smart choice.